aakash-bathini/SWE-Course-Project-Team8/README.md

 # Trustworthy Model Registry - Phase 2

-This is our Phase 2 implementation of the Trustworthy Model Registry for ACME Corporation.
-We've built a secure, scalable model registry that extends Phase 1 with authentication, user management, and full cloud deployment on AWS.
-The system allows users to upload, rate, search, and download ML models with comprehensive security features and accessibility compliance.
+A model registry system for uploading, rating, searching, and downloading machine learning models.
+Built on top of Phase 1 with added authentication, user management, and AWS deployment.
+The backend runs on FastAPI with Lambda, and there's a React frontend for the web interface.

 **Team:** Aakash Bathini (@aakash-bathini), Neal Singh (@NSingh1227), Vishal Madhudi (@vishalm3416), Rishi Mantri (@rishimantri795)
 **Group:** 8
 **Track:** Security Extended Track
-**Status:** All milestones complete (M2-M6) ✅

 ---